StealthGraph: Exposing Domain-Specific Risks in LLMs through Knowledge-Graph-Guided Harmful Prompt Generation: Knowledge Graph Implementation

 \section{Knowledge Graph Implementation}

 \textbf{Common settings.} For all domains, we construct subgraphs up to a maximum depth of three hops, and restrict traversal to four semantically effective relations: \texttt{instance of (P31)}, \texttt{subclass of (P279)}, \texttt{part of (P361)}, and \texttt{has part (P527)}.
-To ensure scale control and avoid noisy or obscure entities, we apply a popularity filter based on the number of cross-lingual Wikipedia sitelinks associated with each Wikidata entity, denoted as $T$, retaining only nodes above the domain-specific threshold.
+To ensure scale control and avoid introducing noisy or obscure entities, we apply a popularity filter based on the number of cross-lingual Wikipedia sitelinks associated with each Wikidata entity, denoted as $T$, retaining only nodes above the domain-specific threshold.

 \textbf{Domain-specific root nodes and thresholds.} Table~\ref{tab:kg_config} summarizes the configuration of root nodes and popularity thresholds for each domain.
-These root entities are chosen to anchor the subgraph around representative and widely referenced concepts, while $T$ balances coverage and quality; in practice, both can be flexibly adjusted to accommodate different domain scopes and application requirements.
+These root entities are chosen to anchor the subgraph around representative and widely referenced concepts, while $T$ serves to balance coverage and quality; in practice, both can still be flexibly adjusted to accommodate different domain scopes and application requirements.